 Apple’s Contract Manufacturers and Component Suppliers in India

-Posted by Written by James Fox and Melissa Cyrill Reading Time: 14 minutes
+Posted by Written by Melissa Cyrill and James Fox Reading Time: 15 minutes

 We discuss Apple’s strategy of diversifying away from its heavy reliance on Chinese manufacturing and list its contract manufacturers and local suppliers in India.

 Apple has been assembling smartphones in India through contract manufacturers since 2017.
-However, until 2022, the Cupertino-based firm had used manufacturing facilities in India primarily for assembling entry-level or legacy handsets.
+However, until 2022, the Cupertino-based US technology giant had primarily used India’s manufacturing facilities for assembling entry-level or legacy handsets.
 This changed in 2021-22 when Apple started assembling the iPhone 14 models in India.

 According to trade intelligence firm The Trade Vision LLC, Apple experienced a remarkable surge in iPhone exports from India, soaring from US$6.27 billion in the fiscal year 2022-23 to US$12.1 billion in 2023-24, marking nearly a 100 percent increase.
+Per a report in Business Today, Apple’s India operations reached a value of US$23.5 billion in FY24.
 This substantial growth highlights the increasingly significant role India plays in Apple’s global supply chain.
-The company reportedly exports 70 percent of its India output, which could increase in future.

 The United States was the top importer of smartphones from India, with imports reaching around US$6 billion in FY 2023-24.
-Among these imports, Apple iPhones accounted for US$5.46 billion, marking a notable rise from US$2.1 billion in FY 2022-23. – Trade Vision
+Among these imports, Trade Vision noted that Apple iPhones accounted for US$5.46 billion, marking a notable rise from US$2.1 billion in FY 2022-23.

-According to Bloomberg, Apple suppliers manufactured iPhones worth US$14 billion in India during FY’24, comprising 14 percent of the global total – that is, around one in seven iPhones worldwide.
-Apple’s production in India includes iPhone models 12, 13, 14, and 15.
+According to Bloomberg, Apple suppliers manufactured iPhones worth US$14 billion in India during FY24, comprising 14 percent of the global total—that is, around one in seven iPhones worldwide.
+Apple’s production in India includes iPhone models 12, 13, 14, 15, and the entire 16 lineup.
 Foxconn accounts for the lion’s share of iPhones made in India.

-According to a report in the Financial Times, Apple has indicated to its component suppliers that the firm wants to procure batteries for the upcoming iPhone 16 from Indian factories.
-Battery manufacturers, including Desay from China, have received encouragement to set up new facilities in India.
-Simplo Technology, a Taiwanese battery supplier for Apple, has been urged to increase production in India to meet upcoming orders, according to three individuals familiar with the matter, per the FT.
+According to a report in the Financial Times, Apple had previously indicated to its component suppliers that the firm wants to procure batteries for the upcoming iPhone 16 from Indian factories.
+Battery manufacturers, including Desay from China, received encouragement to set up new facilities in India.
+Simplo Technology, a Taiwanese battery supplier for Apple, has been urged to increase production in India to meet upcoming orders, according to three individuals familiar with the matter, per the FT report.

 Apple scouting for more suppliers in India

-Apple, along with its suppliers, aims to produce more than 50 million iPhones annually in India over the next two to three years.
+India is the third-largest supplier for iPhones and ranks among the top three global buyers, according to The Trade Vision (TTV), a data intelligence firm.
+Apple, along with its suppliers, aims to produce more than 50 million iPhones annually in India over the next few years.
 The plan includes the production of tens of millions of additional units in the subsequent period.

-Apple is also in talks with various suppliers in India’s automotive, aerospace, and consumer electronics sectors to explore potential supplier agreements spanning multiple product categories, according to reporting in the Livemint.
+The company is in talks with various suppliers in India’s automotive, aerospace, and consumer electronics sectors to explore potential supplier agreements spanning multiple product categories, according to reporting in the Livemint.
 Some suppliers are already investing in new capabilities, machinery, and equipment, positioning themselves as potential Apple suppliers pending a comprehensive cycle of certification and approvals, according to Mint’s findings.

-In April, it was being reported by Business Today that “Apple is in advanced discussions with Indian companies Murugappa Group and Tata group’s Titan Company for the assembly of iPhone camera modules”.
+In April this year it was reported by Business Today that “Apple is in advanced discussions with Indian companies Murugappa Group and Tata group’s Titan Company for the assembly of iPhone camera modules”.
 Both Titan and Murugappa groups are established in high-precision manufacturing.
 In 2022, Murugappa Group acquired a majority stake in Moshine Electronics, a camera module maker based in Noida.
-Titan Company, on the other hand, owns Titan Engineering and Automation, serving clients globally in sectors like defence and aerospace.
+Titan Company, on the other hand, owns Titan Engineering and Automation, serving clients globally in sectors like defense and aerospace.

-Per a Reuters report dated April 8, 2024, Pegatron is in advanced discussions to transfer control of its sole iPhone manufacturing plant in India to the Tata Group, according to two sources familiar with the matter.
+Per a Reuters report dated April 8, 2024, Pegatron is in late stage discussions to transfer control of its sole iPhone manufacturing plant in India to the Tata Group, according to two sources familiar with the matter.
 Under the proposed agreement, which has Apple’s approval, Tata intends to retain a minimum 65 percent ownership in a joint venture responsible for operating the Pegatron facility near Chennai in Tamil Nadu.
+An April 21 report in the Times of India stated that the deal would include a second plant under construction as well.
 Pegatron will offer technical assistance and maintain the remaining stake in the venture.

-Per a December 27, 2023, report in the Economic Times, it was said that Apple is in advanced talks with components maker Aequs Group (India) and lens maker Rayprus Technologies (subsidiary of Taiwan’s Foxconn).
-Aequs’ portfolio includes manufacturing high quality toys, consumer durable goods, and aerospace parts while Rayprus Technologies makes high quality precision camera and lens solutions.
+Per a December 27, 2023 report in the Economic Times, it was said that Apple is in advanced talks with Rayprus Technologies (subsidiary of Taiwan’s Foxconn), which makes high quality precision camera and lens solutions.

 Have Apple contract manufacturers benefited from the production linked incentives program?